End-to-End TypeScript Types in MCP Apps: From Zod Schema to React Component (May 2026)

 What are the two generics on useToolData?

 useToolData<InputType, OutputType> takes two type parameters.
-InputType is the shape of your tool input arguments — it types the input and inputPartial fields.
-OutputType is the shape of the structuredContent your tool handler returns — it types the output field.
+InputType types the input, inputPartial fields.
+OutputType types the output field (structuredContent from your tool handler).
 Both default to unknown if omitted.

 How do I share types between my tool file and my resource component?

 Create a shared type file like src/resources/albums/types.ts that exports your output interfaces.
 Import from it in both your tool file (to type the structuredContent return) and your resource component (to pass as the second generic to useToolData).
-Your tool file stays in src/tools/ and imports from src/resources/ just for types — there is no circular dependency since the resource file does not import from the tool.
+Your tool file stays in src/tools/ and imports from src/resources/ just for types, so there is no circular dependency.

 What is inputPartial in useToolData?